chrisgrieser/nvim-recorder/README.md

 	-- clear the macro-slots/registers on startup/running this setup function
 	clear = false,

+	-- log level used for any notification.
+Mostly relevant for nvim-notify.
+(Note that by default, nvim-notify only shows levels 2 and higher.) logLevel = vim.log.levels.INFO,

 	-- Mappings
 	mapping = {
 		startStopRecording = "q",